afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Inter-Process Communication.md

 **design tasks**:
 - how are links established?
 - can a link be associated with more than two processes?
-- how many links can there be between every pair ofcommunicating processes?
+- how many links can there be between every pair of communicating processes?
 - what is the capacity of a link?
 - is there a maximum message size?
 - is the link unidirectional or bidirectional?